cappe987/cappe987.github.io/content/blog/programming/2022-09-17-the-day-make-started-crashing.md

 an issue with the build system.

 One day when building our code I suddenly got a segmentation fault when building.
-An odd occurrence.
-I could not recall any changes to the build system and checking the Git log I could not find any changes that would affect it.
-It got even more mysterious as I went back in the Git history and would still have the crash.
-I managed to narrow the issue down to one package which was being built slightly differently than our other packages.
-Still, it didn't make sense why it was failing.
+That's odd!
+I could not recall any changes to the build system and checking the Git log I could not find any changes that could possibly affect it.
+The mystery grew as I checked out older Git commits and would still have the crash.
+I managed to narrow the issue down to one package which was being built slightly differently than other packages.
+Still, it didn't make sense to me why it was failing.

-The weirdest part of all this was that it was failing *between* two steps in the build process.
+What confused me the most was that it was failing *between* two steps in the build process.
 I added debug prints to the build system and I could see that it finished the configuration step, but never reached the start of the build step.
-I did not dig deeper into the build system here, as it is very complex Makefile code.
-At this point, I knew there was some issue with Make.
+I did not dig deeper into the build system here.
+At this point, I suspected there was some issue with GNU Make.
 It output a core dump upon crashing, so my next step was to take a look at that core dump.
 Find out how it is crashing.

-The core dump led me to a function called `func_filter_filterout`, which had a loop that looked like this (shortened):
+The core dump led me to a function called `func_filter_filterout`, which had a loop that looked like this.

 ```c
 while ((p = find_next_token (&word_iterator, &len)) != 0) {
 	struct a_word *word = alloca (sizeof (struct a_word));